 While WHO considers antibiotic resistance the greatest urgency of the four global antimicrobial resistant health risks, we should not neglect or forget the other three: antifungal, antiviral and antiparasitic resistance.

-In the first part of this series, we will be discussing antiviral resistance.
+In the first part of this series, we will be discussing antiviral drug resistance.

 Well Known Viruses